 If you and at least one other student would like a quiet place to meet or study, you can reserve a group study room for up to 3 hours in any one day.
 Reservations can be made via the web up to a week in advance.
 Choose “Reserve a Room” from the Quick Links menu on any library web page.
 In addition to the group study rooms, students may use the individual study carrels, tables and soft seating located throughout the library.
 Study carrels are wired for laptop use and Ethernet cables.

 You may bring drinks into the library in spill-proof containers.
 Snack food is also permitted, but not hot food or food requiring utensils.
-No food or drink (even water) is permitted in the computer classroom or either of the Reading Rooms.
+Food and drinks are not allowed in equipment areas, library stacks, or either of the two reading rooms.

 Yes, exams are a long way away, but in case you want to see sample exam questions in your courses, the library maintains an electronic file of previous course exams to which faculty members may choose to contribute.
 Exams are available under the Quick Links menu from the Library’s homepage.